Chinwendu20/otel_components_generator/README.md

 - Commit your Changes (git commit -m 'Add some AmazingFeature')
 - Push to the Branch (git push origin feature/AmazingFeature)
 - Open a Pull Request

+### Acknowledgement.

+Conceptualizing this was heavily inspired by the work done in [opentelemetry collector builder](https://github.com/open-telemetry/opentelemetry-collector/tree/main/cmd/builder)

 **Please do not forget to give this project a star**